samrajan97/Song_learning_predispositions_flycatchers/README.md

 ## File specific information
 1) data_song_mds.xlsx
-Number of variables: 25
+Number of variables: 16

 Number of cases/rows: 1022

 1. Variable List:
-- "Population" = Experimental group each individual belongs to, but including information on whether their parentage (local vs non local, dutch father vs dutch mother)
-- "Population2" = Experimental group each individual belongs to (used in the final analysis): Swedish (Swedish birds), Dutch (Dutch birds), Dutch egg (Translocated males), Hybrids (Half Ducth-half Swedish birds)
+- "Experimental_group" = Experimental group each individual belongs to: Swedish (Swedish birds), Dutch (Dutch birds), Dutch egg (Translocated males), Hybrids (Half Ducth-half Swedish birds)
 - "Individual" = Individual identity
 - "Song" = Identity of songs that an individual produces
-- "Dutch_father" = This is relevant for hybrid birds and refers to whether they have a dutch father or mother
+- "Dutch_parentage" = This is relevant for hybrid birds and refers to whether they have a dutch father or mother.
+Swedish birds are referred to as Swedish, Dutch birds = Dutch, Dutch egg = Dutch egg
-- "Social_father" = The social father for all the locally born birds in the translocation experiment -"Rec_year" = Year in which the songs of the individual were recorded
+- "Rec_year" = Year in which the songs of the individual were recorded
-- "Birth_year" = Birth year
 - "Age" = Estimate of age for all locally born birds
-- "First_adult_year" = Year they were observed breeding for the first time
-- "Hatch_date" = The date when they hatched
-- "Fledging_mass" = Mass at fledging
-- "Record_tarsus" = Tarsus length as adults
-- "Record_p3" = NA
-- "Record_mass" = Mass recorded as adults
 - "pc_1_value" = First principal component scores for each song
 - "pc_2_value" = Second principal component scores for each song
 - "pc_3_value" = Third principal component scores for each song